 Children missing from education are children and young people of compulsory school age who are not on a school roll and are not being educated otherwise (at home, privately or in an alternative provision).
 They have usually not attended school for a period of time.
+Additional guidance is in place to ensure inter-agency collaboration, involving education services, social work, health services and the police to ensure the safety and educational development of the child.
+The process aligns with The Children Missing from Education (Scotland) Service in Scotland.

 Attendance must be recorded twice a day, morning, and afternoon.
 Each child's absence from school is recorded in the school register as authorised i.e. approved by the authority, or unauthorised i.e. unexplained by the parent (truancy) or temporarily excluded from school.